Ayman-99/Online-Quiz-Socket/README.md

 - Server must be run first then client.
 - Once server.java execute it will automatically creates txt file with inital questions.
 (Add more with same format if you want).
 - Users are stored in the database (can be changed).
-- Application support 1 to 1 connection (No threads)
+- Application supports 1 to 1 connection (No threads)
 ```
 Need support ?